-Detect faces in a camera feed, overlay matching virtual content, and animate facial expressions in real-time.
+Detect faces in a front-camera AR experience, overlay virtual content, and animate facial expressions in real-time.

 - iOS 11.0+

 This sample app presents a simple interface allowing you to choose between five augmented reality (AR) visualizations on devices with a TrueDepth front-facing camera.

 An overlay of x/y/z axes indicating the ARKit coordinate system tracking the face (and in iOS 12, the position and orientation of each eye).